Conversations between Women: Social Transitions in a Modernising Oman

 Em’s face set into stubborn lines, but Kay’s softened.
 Her own parents were not racist, she admitted to herself.
 Only protective, because of the reality that the children will face social difficulties.

 Worst case scenario of being clanless

 “You know, there is still slavery,” Kay confided, deeply disapproving again.
 Surprised, I waited to hear what the loophole was.
 I had thought that Oman was a free society.
+It was kidnapping.